jacknaylordunn/AMS-Staff-Hub/firestore.rules.md

       return get(/databases/$(database)/documents/users/$(userId)).data;
     }

-    // Helper function to check if user is a Manager or Admin function isManager() {
+    // Helper function to check if a given user is a Manager or Admin function isManagerOrAdmin(uid) {
-      let userData = getUserData(request.auth.uid);
+      let userData = getUserData(uid);
-      // Make it robust: check if role field exists before checking its value return 'role' in userData && userData.role in ['Manager', 'Admin'];
+      return 'role' in userData && userData.role in ['Manager', 'Admin'];
     }

-    // Helper function to check for senior clinical roles function isSeniorClinician() {
+    // Helper function to check for senior clinical roles for a given user function isSeniorClinician(uid) {
-      let userData = getUserData(request.auth.uid);
+      let userData = getUserData(uid);
       let role = userData.role;
       return 'role' in userData && role in ['FREC5/EMT/AAP', 'Paramedic', 'Nurse', 'Doctor', 'Manager', 'Admin'];
     }

     // Users Collection
     match /users/{userId} {
-      allow read: if request.auth.uid == userId || isManager();
+      allow read: if request.auth.uid == userId || isManagerOrAdmin(request.auth.uid);
       allow create: if request.auth.uid == userId;
-      // Allow update if:
-      // 1.
-The requester is a manager (can do anything).
-      // OR
+      allow delete: if isManagerOrAdmin(request.auth.uid);

+      // Rule 1: A manager or admin can update any user's profile. allow update: if isManagerOrAdmin(request.auth.uid);

-      // 2.
-The requester is updating their own profile, BUT they are not changing their main 'role' field.
+      // Rule 2: A user can update their own profile, but they cannot change their 'role'.
-      //    (They are allowed to change other fields like name, or request a role change by setting 'pendingRole'). allow update: if isManager() || (
-        request.auth.uid == userId &&
+      // This allows them to change their name or request a role change via 'pendingRole'. allow update: if request.auth.uid == userId && request.resource.data.role == resource.data.role;
-        request.resource.data.role == resource.data.role
-      );
     }

     // Patients Collection